gvwilson/sensibleadventures/short-stories/litany.md

 Six pages a day was a punishing pace, but this was one deadline she didn't want to miss.

-The quiet clatter of dishes in the kitchen drew him toward the rear of the small mid-century house.
+The quiet clatter of dishes in the kitchen drew her toward the rear of the small mid-century house.
-He knocked gently on the door frame.
+She knocked gently on the door frame.
 "Hey."

 The nurse looked up from her phone.